toolkit-for-ynab/unofficial-desktop-for-ynab/README.md

-# Desktop for YNAB
+# Unofficial Desktop for YNAB
-Desktop Wrapper for YNAB using Electron
+Unofficial Desktop Wrapper for YNAB using Electron

 [![Build Status](https://travis-ci.org/toolkit-for-ynab/desktop-for-ynab.svg?branch=master)](https://travis-ci.org/toolkit-for-ynab/desktop-for-ynab)

+# To Install

+Visit our [releases page](https://github.com/toolkit-for-ynab/unofficial-desktop-for-ynab/releases) and download the latest release for your platform.

-# To Build and Run
+# To Build and Run (Developers)

 You'll need node v0.4 or higher.